Anusha-831/EduTutor-AI/README.md

 This project was developed as part of the IBM InnovateX Hackathon 2025, showcasing the use of IBM Granite LLM for solving real-world educational challenges using AI.

 👥 Team Name: CodeCrafters

 👩‍💻 Team Members: Koyyada Anusha, Muddassir Shakhan

 📄 Initial Solution Submission: As part of the hackathon requirements, we submitted a project proposal and functional overview.

 🔗 View Submitted Solution (PDF)

 We collaboratively developed this solution from idea to implementation to address the core goals of personalized learning and automated assessment.

 ## 🙋‍♀️ Developed By

-Koyyada Anusha
+- Koyyada Anusha

-B.Tech CSE (AI & ML) | Vaageswari College of Engineering 🔗 GitHub: @Anusha-831
+B.Tech - CSE (AI & ML) - Year: 2026

+Vaageswari College of Engineering

+GitHub: @Anusha-831

+LinkedIn:

-📧 Email: koyyadaanusha05@gmail.com
+Email: koyyadaanusha05@gmail.com

+- Muddassir Shakhan

+B.Tech - CSE (AI & ML) - Year: 2026

+Vaageswari College of Engineering

+GitHub:

+LinkedIn:

+Email:

 ---